snonux/gemtexter/content/md/gemfeed/2021-05-16-personal-bash-coding-style-guide.md

 }
 ```

 As you can see I didn't need to change any other assignments within the function.
+Of course you would also need to change the function argument lists at every occasion where the function is invoked - you would do that within the same refactoring session.

 ### Paranoid mode